gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Uses same conventions as a Java library.
 - No dependencies.

+### Story: Reorganise 'cpp' project to more consistent with 'language-jvm' project

+- Rename 'cpp' project to 'language-native'
+- Native package structure needs to be more consistent with JVM package structure.

+#### Open issues

+- Better naming scheme than 'language-xxx': 'xxx-platform'? 'xxx-runtime'?

 ## Feature: Build author declares that a Java library depends on a Java library produced by another project